|

 Season One: N/A

 Season Two: Cyberstorm was a droid designed by KOMPLEX to have weather-controlling powers.
-He almost destroyed two crews of the UAC fleet before being disabled, largely due to Toadborg's jealousy.
-Appears in "Storm Toad."
+He almost destroyed two crews of the UAC fleet before being disabled, largely due to Toadborg's jealousy ("Storm Toad").

 Season Three: N/A